Arcade Fire

 Looking back on a youth long ago.

 Rivalries aside, Butler and Chassagne's work undeniably paid off as Arcade Fire became a lynchpin of indie rock in the 2000s.
-They would go on to sell over three million records and transform the genre's sound and aesthetic.
+They would go on to sell over 6 million records and transform the genre's sound and aesthetic.

-The band introduced instruments such as the glockenspiel, strings, and horns, elevating indie rock beyond its traditional bass, drums, and guitar.
-More importantly, however, their music saw an accompanying increase in scope and scale.
-Their live shows were expansive and grandiose, featuring musicians of all stripes filling the stage in a merry dance of not only indie, but jazz, bossa nova, and French chanson.
+Their live shows were expansive and grandiose, featuring double drum kits and musicians of all stripes filling the stage in a merry dance of not only indie, but jazz, bossa nova, and French chanson.
 Arcade Fire effectively took indie rock out of the garage and made it a symphony.

 Skills